Blog Post View

 A. Inaccuracy of Data

 “IP geolocation is not always entirely accurate, particularly when determining a user’s location at the city or regional level”, explains Jeffrey Zhou, CEO and Founder of Fig Loans.
 Factors such as proxy servers, VPNs (Virtual Private Networks), and mobile networks can obscure a user's true location.
-For instance, a user connected via VPN may appear to be making a transaction from a different country or region than their actual location.
+For instance, a user connected via VPN may appear to be making a transaction from a country or region different from their actual location.
 This geographical ambiguity can lead to both false positives, where legitimate transactions are mistakenly flagged as fraudulent, and false negatives, where fraudulent activity goes undetected.
 Businesses must recognize these limitations and incorporate them into their fraud detection models to enhance accuracy.

 B. Privacy Concerns

 “The use of IP geolocation can raise valid concerns about user privacy, as many individuals may be uneasy with their location being tracked, even when it's intended for security purposes”, explains David Tang, Founder of Flevy.
 Therefore, businesses must ensure that their IP geolocation practices fully comply with data privacy regulations such as the General Data Protection Regulation (GDPR).
 These regulations mandate transparency in how companies collect, store, and utilize personal data, including geolocation information.
-Clear and open communication with users about the use of their data for fraud prevention is crucial for fostering trust and ensuring regulatory compliance.
+Clear and open communication with users about using their data for fraud prevention is crucial for fostering trust and ensuring regulatory compliance.

 C. VPN and Proxy Evasion